 Unique in its own right, the Basque Country is like no other holiday destination.
 Straddling the border between Spain and France, this age-old territory is bristling with history that pre-dates both of its neighbours, and even has its own ancestral language to differentiate itself.
 With a gorgeous Atlantic coastline offering some of the world’s best surfing, as well as beautiful forested countryside, trendy cities and sumptuous cuisine, a holiday to Spain’s Basque Country comes with all the trimmings.

-The cosy city of San Sebastián is tucked away on the coast of the Bay of Biscay.
+The cosy, charming city of San Sebastián is tucked away on the coast of the Bay of Biscay.
 Foodies take note: the city has no fewer than six Michelin-starred restaurants and hundreds of tapas bars - or pintxos as they are known in the region.
 Spend your holiday exploring the city’s many treasures, which saw it named the European Capital of Culture in 2016, and enjoy what are widely regarded as some of the finest city beaches in Europe.

 Once a thriving industrial centre, Bilbao reinvented itself at the turn of the century, blossoming into a cultural gem.
 Branding the city like a futuristic centrepiece, the arrival of the Guggenheim Museum gave the city a whole new breath of life, transforming Bilbao into an arts hub packed with galleries and progressive architecture.
 Meanwhile, a vibrant and bustling old town retains the city’s traditional character in an alluring juxtaposition of old and new.